RaskinBond/Dockyard/Containerize/Activity1.md

 > Approach 2

-* To run spring pet clinic i need java 11, but in the previous image i have started from ubuntu which is not necessary
+* To run spring-petclinic, we need java 11, but in the previous image we used ubuntu which is not necessary
-* Let's use amazon correto image from the DockerHub registry [Refer Here](https://hub.docker.com/_/amazoncorretto)
+* Let's use _[amazoncorretto](https://hub.docker.com/_/amazoncorretto)_ image from the DockerHub registry
-* ADD instruction is used to copy the files into images
+* **ADD** instruction is used to copy the files into images

 ```Dockerfile
 FROM amazoncorretto:11